rlugojr/calibre-serve/readme.md

 You can use `calibre-serve -h` for help about using options such as port or setting the server's title.

+There is very basic protection for books by using the `--tokens` option, which will require the user to provide a token in the url to download.

 this is how the default templates look: